-Just like with music, I get hooked on a particular song, and I play it over and over to my husband’s dissatisfaction.
+Just like with music, I get hooked on a particular song, and I play it over and over, much to my husband’s cagrin.

-This past month, I wanted to read something happy, so I bought Tozer’s book Delighting in God: true and absolute freedom is found only in the presence of God.
-Being a hectic time, I highlighted some sentences to share with you as I read the book.
+This past month, I wanted to read something happy, so I bought Tozer’s book, Delighting in God: True and absolute freedom is found only in the presence of God.
+This being a hectic time, I highlighted some sentences to share with you as I read the book.
 It turned out there was more conviction in the book than delighting.
 I know that conviction leads to confession, confession to a clean heart, a clean heart to a transformed heart, and a transformed heart to delighting in Him.
 So, I read on!

 Below, I have quoted one sentence from each chapter of Tozer’s book, except in Chapter 7, where I splurged with two quotes,

 After I wrote, then reread this blog, I noticed something was missing.

 What was missing was my thoughts on each profound phrase, so I quickly reread Tozer’s statements and jotted down the first thought that came to my mind.
 This activity reminded me of where I am at in my spiritual walk.
 You might find dialoguing over spiritual beliefs this way fun!

 After reading Tozer’s chapter snippets, respond (aloud or on paper) to what you feel right after reading his quotation.
 You most likely will not have the same expressions as I did.
 That is to be expected, since we come from different backgrounds, encounter various trials, and experience wide-ranging circumstances.
 Also, our levels of maturity differ.
 It is an excellent dialoguing activity.
 To use a line from an old Alka-Seltzer commercial, “Try it, you’ll like it!”

 Second, as a read-through activity, just read the chapter snippets I have noted from Tozer.
 You might become enamored of his writing style and decide if you want to pursue more profound readings along his lines.